Episode 306 - Church Union

 A brawl broke out, and the locals overwhelmed and killed the armed men.

 As the church bells rang out, the crowds began chanting Death to the French, and an orgy of violence began.
+The mob chased down any Frenchmen they could find and massacred them.

 The next morning, new leaders were chosen to take charge of the city.
+They sent word about what had happened to the rest of the island.

-They asked their compatriots to strike at their French garrisons before they had time to organize, and they did.
+They asked their compatriots to strike at their French garrisons before they had time to organize.
+And they did.

-Within six weeks, about 3,000 Frenchmen were dead, the rest had fled, and most significantly for Byzantium, the fleet in the harbour at Messina had been torched.
+Within six weeks, about 3,000 Frenchmen were dead, the rest had fled, and most significantly for Byzantium, the fleet in the harbour at Messina had had been torched.

 The insurrection became known as the Sicilian Vespers, named for the evening service which congregants abandoned in order to attack their oppressors.